DR.SGX: Hardening SGX Enclaves against Cache Attacks with Data Location Randomization

-\abbrev performs randomization at granularity of cache lines.
-As shown in \Cref{fig:design}, a random permutation function $\pi$ is used to reorder the program's data in memory.
-The randomization is based on secret values which are generated and only accessible \emph{inside} the enclave and only processed by cache-monitoring resilient algorithms.
+\abbrev performs randomization at granularity of cache lines, the finest granularity at which the adversary can distinguish memory accesses (\Cref{sec:model}). \Cref{fig:design} shows how \abbrev uses a random permutation function $\pi$ to reorder the program's data in memory.
+Since the adversary cannot identify individual elements within a single cache line, accesses to the first array element ($\texttt{FSb[0]}$) and the $64$th element ($\texttt{FSb[63]}$) are indistinguishable for the adversary.
+The randomization is based on secret values which are generated and only accessible \emph{inside} the enclave and only processed by the hardware AES engine of the CPU.
+The CPU's AES engine holds all state and intermediate results in registers which are not observable by the adversary, hence, the adversary cannot learn about $\pi$ through cache or paging side channels.

+\abbrev randomizes global variables and the heap.
+The stack cannot be easily randomized, since the hardware expects it to be contiguous.
+Thus, variables on the stack larger than a cache line are moved to the heap, and replaced by a pointer on the stack.
+The remaining variables are protected using multiple memory layouts: for every function $n$ variants are created ($\mathtt{Func1_1}$, $\mathtt{Func1_2}$, ..., $\mathtt{FuncM_n}$ in \Cref{fig:design}), all with different stack memory layouts.
+On every invocation of a function one of its $n$ variants is chosen randomly.

-The size of the memory region that holds the data of an enclave can be adjusted by selecting parameters of the permutation function $\pi$ (\Cref{sec:impl} details those parameters).
+The size of the memory region (heap) for the enclave's data is a parameter of the permutation function $\pi$ (see \Cref{sec:impl}).